WorkshopDudes/ecmascript-workshop/src/01-classes/Readme.md

      this.y = y;
 }

-Person.prototype.move = function move (x, y) {
+Point.prototype.move = function move (x, y) {
     this.x = x;
     this.y = y;
 };
 ```

-Person is a constructor function, and it’s also a class, in the JavaScript sense of the word “class.
+Point is a constructor function, and it’s also a class, in the JavaScript sense of the word “class.

 ## Class Definition